MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

   "KubernetesConfig": {
-    "endpoint": "https://127.0.0.1:6443", // the endpoint to talk to the kubernetes api, optional "token": "xxxx", // the bearer token to talk to the kubernetes api, optional "userPassword": "usser:password", // the user password tuple to talk to the kubernetes api, optional "caCert": "/etc/ca.cert", // the ca cert file path to talk to the kubernetes api, optional "trust": false, // trust any cert to talk to the kubernetes api, optional "namespaces": ["*"], // the watched namespaces
+    "endpoint": "https://127.0.0.1:6443", // the endpoint to talk to the kubernetes api, optional "token": "xxxx", // the bearer token to talk to the kubernetes api, optional "userPassword": "user:password", // the user password tuple to talk to the kubernetes api, optional "caCert": "/etc/ca.cert", // the ca cert file path to talk to the kubernetes api, optional "trust": false, // trust any cert to talk to the kubernetes api, optional "namespaces": ["*"], // the watched namespaces